Localization in quiver moduli spaces: Localization in quiver moduli spaces

 \subsection{Torus fixed points}

+For the remaining part of the paper we fix $k=\mathbb{C}$.
 Let $G$ be an algebraic group and $\chi:G\rightarrow\mathbb{C^{\ast}}$ be a character of $G$, i.e. a morphism of algebraic groups.
 Denote by $X(G)$ the set of all characters of $G$ with the group structure given in the obvious way.
-In the following the composition is written additively.\\ Let $V$ be a $\mathbb{C}$-vector space and $G$ a closed subgroup of $Gl(V)$ acting on $V$.
+In the following the composition is written additively.

+Let $G$ be a closed subgroup of $Gl(V)$ and $V$ be a representation of $G$.
 For all characters $\chi\in X(G)$ define the semi-invariants of weight $\chi$ by